Corporate Governance

 • Personnel transfers and performance evaluations of staff of the Audit & Supervisory Committee Office require the consent of the Audit & Supervisory Committee.

-• Meetings of the Audit & Supervisory Committee (the Board of Corporate Auditors in Fiscal Year 2025)
+• Meetings of the Audit & Supervisory Committee (Audit & Supervisory Board in Fiscal Year 2025)

-• In fiscal year 2025, a total of 14 meetings of the Board of Corporate Auditors were held.
+• In fiscal year 2025, a total of 14 Audit & Supervisory Board meetings were held.

-• Remuneration (Remuneration of Corporate Auditors in Fiscal Year 2025)
+• Remuneration (Remuneration of Audit & Supervisory Board Members in Fiscal Year 2025)

-• Remuneration for Corporate Auditors consists solely of monthly remuneration, and the total amount is disclosed in the Business Report.
+• Remuneration for Audit & Supervisory Board Members consists solely of monthly remuneration, and the total amount is disclosed in the Business Report.

 • External Auditor